carson-hunter5/project/content/DylanSacks/blog_post4.md

 <img src = "https://i.imgur.com/fyaTDZ2.png">

-I also assisted the database team as best I could to implement the models, such as working in tandem to create functions that could be called from the user in order to calculate the predictions from the model.
+I also assisted the database team as best I could to implement the models, working in tandem to create functions that could be called from the user in order to calculate the predictions from the model.

 I would include this project on my resume in my extracurriculars section (as a non-cs major) by saying: